eduardoshanahan/remote_server_setup/README.md

 fab -u your_remote_root_username -p your_remote_password -H your_remote_host_address prepare_new_server
 ```

+## Managing your environment variables

+For this scripts to work, you need to have a .env file located in the same directory as your docker-compose files.

+A demo with the variables required is available as ```demo.env```.
+You can make a copy naming it ```.env``` and replacing the values with your own details.

+Given the content of that file is private, and allows full control of your remote server, it is included in the .gitignore file, to keep it out of version control.
+At some point I will rework this area to use [Vault](https://www.vaultproject.io/) or something similar.

 ## Development

 If you want to make some changes and version it, [bumpversion](https://pypi.python.org/pypi/bumpversion) is configured